神田・神保町旅行記(ブログ) 一覧に戻る

 東京藝術大学の卒業制作として制作された立体作品。容器には、米軍基地で購入したというアイスクリームの箱が使われています。その中には、紙で作られた東京タワーや飛行機、指輪、バナナ、小などがぎっしり。日比野は時の雑誌でしばしば「図工少年」と呼び称されましたが、大量消費を憂うことなく、身の回りにある品や生活を彩るものを、自分の感覚を頼りに、ポジティブに作品化していったその手法は、1980年代の消費空間の中で、理想的な自己表現のひとつとして圧倒的な支持を集めました。

 This three-dimensional work was produced as Hibino's graduation project at Tokyo University of the Arts.
 The container, an ice cream tub reportedly purchased at a US military base, is filled to the brim with miniature objects crafted from paper, including Tokyo Tower, airplanes, rings, bananas, and small boxes.
-Al the time, magazines often described Hibino as "a boy who loves crafts." but his approach - transforming everyday items and familiar objects into cheerful works shaped by his own intuition, rather than lamenting mass consumerism - was widely
+Al the time, magazines often described Hibino as "a boy who loves crafts." but his approach - transforming everyday items and familiar objects into cheerful works shaped by his own intuition, rather than lamenting mass consumerism - was widely embraced amid the consumer culture of the 1980s as an ideal form of self-expression.

 • 日比野克彦<br />HIBINO, Katsuhiko<br />1958-<br /><br />ELECTRIC GUITAR<br />1986 昭和61年<br />段ボール、厚紙、紙、木、金属、新聞紙、針金、釘、風糸、アクリリック、墨、インク、パステル、その他<br />corrugated cardboard, cardboard, paper, wood, metal, newspaper, steel wire, nail, kite string, sumi, ink, pastel, etc.<br /><br />購入<br />Purchased